0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

     }
 }

-impl Flags {
-    fn to_bool(&self) -> bool {
-        (self.bits == 0b0000_0001) || (self.bits == 0b0000_0010)
-    }
-}

-// usage

 let mut flags = Flags::FLAG_EMPTY;
 if self.is_bid { flags |= Flags::FLAG_IS_BID; }
 if self.is_trade { flags |= Flags::FLAG_IS_TRADE; }
 let _ = buf.write_u8(flags.bits());
 ```

 ### Delta encoding

-Instead of storing each tick on its own, we can exploit the common structure of the data.
-Since timestamp and seq are continuous increasing fields, we can create a snapshot and store the difference in a smaller data type.
-This is called delta encoding.
+Instead of storing each tick as its own row, we can exploit the shared structure along the time axis, namely taking snapshot of time and sequence number.
+Since `timestamp` and `seq` are discretely increasing fields, we can create a snapshot the usual size (int) and store the difference in a smaller data type(short).
+This method is called delta encoding.

 ```
-bool for `is_snapshot`
+0. bool for is_snapshot
 1. if snapshot
     4 bytes (u32): reference ts
     2 bytes (u32): reference seq